 - Computer Science

-To work as a photonics engineer, you typically need to:
+To work as a photonics engineer, you must:

 - have a high school diploma or GED;

-- have at least a bachelor's degree; and
+- complete at least a bachelor's degree; and

 Education after high school